matxakav/OT-NWbasedOnGNS3/network/ics/README.md

 | | |
 |-|-|
 | ![image](https://user-images.githubusercontent.com/69375071/219404831-48619037-2910-45de-985f-01f51ac5617b.png) | ![image](https://user-images.githubusercontent.com/69375071/219404968-3a93abe1-d846-4ca6-aab9-1a6dd46daac4.png) |

-Link the network following the image at the top.

 Configure network interfaces for the docker containers according to the table below.